nii-yamagishilab/Attention_Backend_for_ASV/README.md

 ## Data

-You can download the data from this [link](https://dubox.com/s/1m8n3h7zP4lr1UA64aFYPfQ)
+You can download the data from this [link](https://dubox.com/s/1m8n3h7zP4lr1UA64aFYPfQ).
+(People from China mainland may need a VPN to download the data)

 Password: e2de.